-HSWRI is a site of choice for BE WiSE events as the San Diego Science Alliance (SDSA) prefers locations where science demonstrations and activities can take place, especially where women in science work every day.
+HSWRI is a site of choice for BE WiSE events as the Fleet Science Center prefers locations where science demonstrations and activities can take place, especially where women in science work every day.

 However, the work of our scientists is only valuable if the mantle is carried into the future.
 Our researchers are passionate about what they do and make a point of reaching out to young people, particularly to students traditionally underrepresented in science and technology programs.
 To that end, we have developed a variety of programs that include educational partnerships, mentoring and community outreach.
-One of these is our participation in the San Diego Science Alliance’s BE WiSE Science Overnight program.
-Again, HSWRI is one of only three San Diego institutions that has been invited to participate in the BE WiSE Overnight program in 2015, and we are extremely interested in supporting this worthwhile event.
+One of these key programs is our participation in the Fleet Science Center’s BE WiSE Science Overnight program.

 Funding and Donation Opportunities – In accordance with our public-trust mission, HSWRI seeks to expand the public benefits derived from its public- and privately-funded research through the development and implementation of outreach, mentoring and training programs for young scientists, university and K-12 students, educators and the general public.
 Lack of federal funding continues to negatively impact our modest Education and Outreach budget, and HSWRI scientists’ participation in each year’s BE WiSE workshops totals $28,000.
 Annual donor support is needed to underwrite our scientists’ continued participation: you can support them here!